Yandex Cloud

 Where:

 • ingress.alb.yc.io/group-name: Group name.
-Ingress resources are grouped together, each group served by a separate Application Load Balancer L7 load balancer.
+Ingress resources are grouped so that a separate Application Load Balancer serves each group.

 • ingress.alb.yc.io/subnets: One or more subnets to host the load balancer.